JupiterOne/.github/.github/actions/frontend/setup_env/README.md

 # Frontend Runtime - Setup Environment

-This [composite action](./action.yml) is responsible for checking out the repo, setting up node, and installing production dependencies.
+This [composite action](./action.yml) is responsible for setting up node and installing production dependencies.

 ## Inputs